ldkong1205/cf-eqa/README.md

 </p>

 ## About
-This repository contains the Pytorch implementation of <a href="">Counterfactual QA: Eliminating Bias in Question Answering</a>.
+This repository contains the Pytorch implementation of <a href="https://github.com/ldkong1205/cf-eqa/blob/main/paper/CE7455__Project_Final.pdf">Counterfactual QA: Eliminating Bias in Question Answering</a>.

 ## Content